Brunomachadob/xgh/README.md

 For every problem solved using XGH, ~7 more are created.
 And all of them will be solved using XGH.
-Therefore, XGH tends to infinite.
+Therefore, XGH tends to be infinite.

 ### 4. XGH is completely reactive.